stateful/docs.runme.dev/docs/guide/sops.md

 We successfully encrypted our Kubernetes secrets inside our Markdown file.
 Runme makes your automation process easy with its features.

-One of these features is the [environment variable](https://docs-runme-ckcd767be-stateful.vercel.app/getting-started/features#environment-variable-prompts) feature, which allows users to input values directly within the notebook environment and use them whenever needed rather than inputting the value again.
+One of the useful features within the notebook environment is the [environment variable prompt](https://docs-runme-ckcd767be-stateful.vercel.app/getting-started/features#environment-variable-prompts).
+It allows users to input values directly and reuse them whenever needed.

-Another amazing key feature of Runme is the [Autosave](https://docs.runme.dev/configuration/auto-save) feature, which automatically records and tracks every change and activity in your processes without manual intervention.
+Runme's [Autosave](https://docs.runme.dev/configuration/auto-save) feature automatically tracks all changes and activities without manual intervention.

 To learn more about Runme and explore its features, visit the [Runme Documentation](https://docs.runme.dev/) to begin your journey to automating your operations processes.